 The major difference between the Airthings 2930 Wave Plus and the Awair Element Indoor is that the Airthings can run for weeks off of two AA batteries, while the Awair must be plugged into an outlet.
 We really appreciate the extra flexibility provided by the Airthings' battery, as it allows for easy placement on a shelf or above a cabinet even if there isn't an outlet nearby.

-Outside of the app-based monitors most of these devices are incredibly easy to set up — just plug them in and turn them on.
-Most also have an internal battery that allows for short term wireless use, but in general they must be plugged in if you want to monitor air quality for multiple days.
+Outside of the app-based monitors, most of these devices are incredibly easy to set up — just plug them in and turn them on.
+Most also have an internal battery that allows for short-term wireless use, but generally they must be plugged in if you want to monitor air quality for multiple days.

 Tracking trends and averages on these simpler models tends to be more difficult.
-Some, like the Yvelines Air Quality Tester, let you scroll through short term averages of air quality measurements.
-However, in the case of the Yvelines, none of those averages extend beyond the 60 minute mark, and thus aren't useful for tracking long term trends unless you keep a laborious manual log.
-Others, like the Temtop M2000C, can show you a basic graph and an average for as long as the device has been turned on, but doesn't provide an easy way to look at finer scale statistics.
+Some, like the Yvelines Air Quality Tester, let you scroll through short-term averages of air quality measurements.
+However, in the case of the Yvelines, none of those averages extend beyond the 60-minute mark and thus aren't useful for tracking long-term trends — unless you're meticulous enough to keep a manual log.
+Others, like the Temtop M2000C, can show you a basic graph and an average for as long as the device has been powered on, but it doesn't provide an easy way to look at finer scale statistics.
 Others still, like the Hydrofarm APCEM2 Autopilot, can provide simple graphs for the last hour, week, or year.
-Bottom line, some of these simpler models can provide basic trends and averages, but if you want a reliable and easy way to view and store this kind of data you're likely to be much happier with a model that uses an app.
+Bottom line, some of these simpler models can provide basic trends and averages, but if you want a reliable and easy way to view and store this kind of data, we think you'll be much happier with a model that uses an app.

 Particulate Matter Air Quality Accuracy